data61/clkhash/README.md

 ## Citing

-Clkhash, and the wider Anonlink project is designed, developed and supported by `CSIRO's Data61 <https://www.data61.csiro.au/>`__.
+Clkhash, and the wider Anonlink project is designed, developed and supported by [CSIRO's Data61](https://www.data61.csiro.au).
 If you use any part of this library in your research, please cite it using the following BibTex entry::

     @misc{Anonlink,